 Gently sift the bedding soil and rake in a soil amendment, such as a composted organic material with ARBORChar™ All Purpose Grow, to give cool-season plants the nutrients they need to flourish and prep your soil for spring plantings.

 If planting new vegetables, be sure to check the Old Farmer’s Almanac for the first frost dates in your region.
+They also have lots of helpful fall gardening tips.

 Apply one to two inches of compost or manure on top of your beds to help infiltrate the soil with nutrients for the next season.
 You can also add an additional layer of a lighter organic material (like straw) on top to prevent nutrients from escaping and reduce early spring weeds.